Maximize the Team’s Impact with Effective OKR Reporting

 4. Difficulty quantifying intangible results

-5. Lack of transparency
+5.Lack of transparency

-6. Limited resources and tools available
+6. Limited resources and tools are available

 7. Key Results are poorly defined